Dr. Nadia Azar

 - Determining the playing-related and lifestyle characteristics that put drummers at risk for, or protect them from, PRMPs

-My overall goal is to do for drummers what sport science is doing for athletes: I want to help them play better, faster, and stronger while avoiding injuries.
-This work has been featured nationally on CBC Radio, and internationally on Drum Talk TV, David Aldridge’s Drumming Blog, and the University of Windsor YouTube Channel.
+My overall goal is to do for drummers what sport science is doing for athletes: I want to help them achieve their peak performance while avoiding injuries.
+This work has been featured nationally on CBC Radio, and the University of Windsor YouTube Channel, and internationally on Drum Talk TV, Drumeo Beat, and David Aldridge’s Drumming Blog.

 For the last several years, I have also been working with my colleagues Chad Sutherland and Sean Horton to deliver adapted physical exercise (APEX) programming for adults with autism spectrum disorder and an intellectual disability (ASD-ID), and for adults with multiple sclerosis.
 Through our combined expertise, along with several highly-talented graduate and undergraduate students, we have been able to examine the impact of participation in APEX in these groups from multiple perspectives (e.g. physical fitness, motor control, quality of life, social inclusion/bystander effects), using a combination of quantitative and qualitative research methods.
 Adults with ASD-ID are an under-serviced and under-researched group, so it’s particularly exciting to be working at the forefront of a new research area and generating knowledge that may ultimately help shape policy and service delivery.
 It’s also extremely rewarding to see the immediate impact our research has on our participants and our program staff alike.